 The top 10 makes by listing volume:

-The VW–Skoda gap is only 33 listings.
+The VW–Skoda gap is now very narrow.
 If you've been tracking the Irish market for a decade, that's a striking signal — Skoda has crept from "value brand" to nearly co-leader, and its average asking price (€31,862) is now the highest in the top 5.
-The Kodiaq alone accounts for 43 listings at an average of €43,911.
+The Kodiaq alone averages €43,911.

 For buyers: if you're comparing a 2021 Octavia to a 2021 Passat, the Skoda will almost always carry a small premium in May 2026 — not a discount.